Reality television: 2010s

-Duck Dynasty (2012–2017), which focused on the Robertson family that founded Duck Commander, in 2013 became the most popular reality series in U.S. cable television history.
+Duck Dynasty (2012–2017), which focused on the Robertson family that founded Duck Commander, in 2013 became the most popular reality series in American cable television history.
 Its fourth-season premiere was viewed by nearly 12 million viewers in the United States, most of which were in rural markets.
 Its rural audience share ranked in the 30s, an extremely high number for any series, broadcast or cable.

 Following from the 1900 House format, the BBC produced a series called Back in Time for Tea in which a family would experience tea time for various decades.

 In 2014, Entertainment Weekly and Variety again noted a stagnation in reality television programs' ratings in the U.S., which they attributed to "The diminishing returns of cable TV's sea of reality sameness".
 They noted that a number of networks that featured reality programming, including Bravo and E!, were launching their first scripted shows, and others, including AMC, were abandoning plans to launch further reality programs; though they clarified that the genre as a whole "isn't going anywhere."
 Ratings and profits from reality TV continued to decline in the late 2010s.

-In the mid-2010s, South Korean variety formats began to see increased international attention within the reality television market; the reality travelogue Grandpas Over Flowers was adapted by U.S. network NBC as Better Late Than Never, becoming the first Korean variety format to ever be adapted by an American broadcaster.'
+In the mid-2010s, South Korean variety formats began to see increased international attention within the reality television market; the reality travelogue Grandpas Over Flowers was adapted by American network NBC as Better Late Than Never, becoming the first Korean variety format to ever be adapted by an American broadcaster.'
 The Korean music competition series King of Mask Singer (2015)—which features celebrity contestants concealed by elaborate costume masks, and only revealing their identity once eliminated—was initially imported to other Asian territories such as Thailand.
 Its American adaptation by Fox was the third highest-rated series overall of both the 2018–19 and 2019–20 television seasons.